DalavanCloud/MCW-SAP-HANA-on-Azure/HOL/Hands-on lab unguided - SAP HANA on Azure.md

 #### Exit criteria

 -   Successful name resolution of s03-db-0 and s03-db-1 names to their respective IP addresses from both VMs

+### Task 5: Configure storage

+#### Tasks to complete

+-   On each of the two Linux VMs, s03-db-0 and s03-db-1, create s03-db-0, create a directory that will be used to host the SAP HANA installation media in /hana/shared/media

+#### Exit criteria

+-   Use **ls** to verify that the directory was successfully created.

 ## Exercise 3: Configure clustering on Azure VMs running Linux